jarch-ma/AFANet/README.md

 This is our official pytorch implementation of AFANet.

 ## :fire: News
+[October 21, 2024]： We have released all the code used for training AFANet.
 [October 9, 2024]： AFANet is accepted by IEEE Transactions on Multimedia（TMM） 2024.

 ## Abstract